 Best Hawaii stargazing events in 2016

-In 2015, the best meteor showers to watch will be the Perseids and the Geminids.
-There will be also two partial lunar eclipses visible from the Hawaiian islands: one on April 4th and one on September 27th.
-You can find more about these eclipses, as well as meteor showers and other stargazing events in our 2015 Hawaii astronomy Calendar
+In 2016, the best meteor shower to watch will be the Perseids.
+Another exciting event will be the partial solar eclipses visible from the Hawaiian islands on March 8th.
+You can find more about this eclipse, as well as see meteor showers and other stargazing events in our 2016 Hawaii astronomy Calendar

 Have a look at the astronomy section of our Hawaii Blog for updates, trivia and details for the next meteor shower.